Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 ## 6. Performance tuning and mini‑project (16:00–16:50)

+> **INSTRUCTOR NOTES**: This is the culminating section where students apply everything they've learned.
+The performance comparison should be eye-opening.
+Give them time to experiment with the mini-project - this is where the concepts solidify.
+Many will want to work in pairs, which is fine.

 ### Questions
 - How can I optimize NumPy code for better performance?
 - What memory layout considerations affect array operations?